lsst-dm/dmtn-001/index.rst

 that Python scripts and ``scons`` are always run with a shebang (``#!``) line of ``#! /usr/bin/env python``.
-Since ``env`` is in ``/usr/bin`` it is covered by SIP protections such that the library load path environment variable is stripped before being executed. ``scons`` runs the tests and so the tests do not have the correct environment; applications such as ``processCcd.py`` will also not function properly.
+Since ``env`` is in ``/usr/bin`` it is covered by SIP protections such that the library load path environment variable is stripped before being executed. ``scons`` is executed via ``env`` and runs the tests in a subprocess which will inherit a stripped environment and will therefore fail.
+Furthermore, executable scripts in the ``bin`` directory will also have the environment stripped if those scripts are executed via ``env``, and will therefore fail to load C++ python modules.

 Changes to the Stack
 ====================